roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  "Hold on," Tony laughed, "I was kinda counting on you keeping that 'do anything to please' attitude for at least the rest of the night."

  "Don't worry," Cori laughed.
 "This has been the best night I've had in a long time.
 I'm not going anywhere and you're still running the show."
-Report_Story #3